Flag of Tampa, Florida: History and description

 The letter “H” is creatively disguised and made up of the representations of the flags of France and Spain with the blue line that forms the large “T” which is turned sideways.
-This “T” is much more visible to the eye and stands for the cities name: Tampa.
+This “T” is much more visible to the eye and stands for the city's name: Tampa.
 “The City Seal of Tampa is featured over the white, gold and red stripes.
 The seal notes that the City of Tampa was organized in 1887.
 Tampa was incorporated as a village in 1849, as a town in 1855, and as a city in 1887.”

-With Tampa holding its annual Gasparilla pirate parade, many think the ship in the center of the flag is a reference to pirates, however the ship bearing the three masts with two sails a piece, is surprisingly supposed to be a rendition of the man who helped the more isolated city of Tampa flourish, Henry B. Plant.
+With Tampa holding its annual Gasparilla pirate parade, many think the ship in the center of the flag is a reference to pirates; however, the ship bearing the three masts with two sails apiece is surprisingly supposed to be a rendition of the man who helped the more isolated city of Tampa flourish, Henry B. Plant.
 Incorporating Plant's ship, the Mascotte, was important, as “The significant contributions to the development of Florida and Tampa Bay are why Success magazine dubbed Henry Plant “the King of Florida” in 1898.”

+The unique shape of the flag recalls that of an obsolete calvalry guidon once used in the United Kingdom, the chamfered swallowtail.
+Albeit, the double indentations on the end render it a double swallowtail, a chamfered double swallowtail.

 Criticism

 Since at least 2017, the city of Tampa flag has been criticized and ridiculed, even to the point of making the ranks of "the ugliest city flags on Earth," for “trying too hard”.
 Another website thinks “This flag would make a great beach towel for tourists or a colorful cape for a Floridian superhero.”
 Most Tampa natives don't even know they have a flag, and those who do are in favor of having it changed.
-“Out of the 224 people who had taken a survey on tampaflag.com of last week, 92 percent said they supported changing it.” " The dislike of the flag even has an online petition on change.org calling for a newly designed flag for the growing city of Tampa.
+“Out of the 224 people who had taken a survey on tampaflag.com of last week, 92 percent said they supported changing it.”
+The dislike of the flag even has an online petition on change.org calling for a newly designed flag for the growing city of Tampa.

 Although most are in favor of changing the flag or completely redesigning it there is worry that people who have lived in the Tampa Bay area for generations could be upset to let it go.
 With all of the history and meaning the flag encapsulates, any new flag will need to be sure to capture both the history and essence of Tampa.